 This fort was built by the British in Rabat/Victoria (this is the Rabat on the island of Gozo; not to be confused with Rabat on the main island of Malta).
 It’s free to enter and explore, with lots of little shops hidden down the alleys.
 The fort offers a great view of the city and surrounding area, making it a good place to come at sunset.

 Malta isn’t known as a diving destination, yet the island is surrounded by a plethora of shipwrecks that make for some great diving expeditions.
 The water in many places is also incredibly clear so you have excellent visibility as you explore.
 A two-dive package will cost around 55 EUR per person.

 5. Hit the road

-6. Lower and Upper Barrakka Gardens
+6. Relax in the Lower and Upper Barrakka Gardens

 7. St. Paul’s Catacombs

 Located near Mdina, these underground tunnels were used by the Romans as cemeteries up until the 4th century (and possibly as late as the 7th century).
 They were built in the 3rd century and are composed of over 30 different areas, 20 of which are open to the public.
 In the Middle Ages, the catacombs were used for religious worship, though they later just because storage areas until their re-discovery in the 1980s.
 Admission is 5 EUR per person.

 Recently renovated, this is one of Malta’s most popular historical attractions.
 A UNESCO World Heritage site, the Hypogeum was carved over 5,000 years ago and was an ancient temple/burial site.
 It’s really cool and the blurbs give a lot of good descriptions and context for the site.
 It is so popular during the summertime (and into the autumn) you need to book your tickets up to 4 weeks in advance!
 Admission is 35 EUR for adults bit its worth every penny.